bcgov/cas-pipeline/README.md

 - a DockerHub registry credential
 - a `SysdigTeam` object, which is a custom resource created by platform services to grant access to the Sysdig monitoring platform.
 - various secrets containing credentials used by our applications

-### `make provision_terraform_storage`

-Utilizing `gcp` (the Google Cloud Platform CLI), creates buckets for TF state for every namespace used by the team.
+- Utilizing `gcp` (the Google Cloud Platform CLI), creates buckets for TF state for every namespace used by the team.
 Relies on a being authorized with a service account (credentials stored in the team's password manager) with storage permissions on the project.

 ### `make install_crunchy_monitoring`